crabdul/the-peoples-game/site/content/articles/making-sense.md

 <br />

 For Jorn, 3SF remained an imaginary solution however, he never actually played the game.
-Instead, it was picked up during the 1990s by the London Psychohistorical Association (LPA): as a practical means for going beyond real abstractions such as ‘art’, ‘politics’ and ‘sport’, and as an accurate model for the complexities of “Bonini’s Paradox”.
+Instead, it was picked up during the 1990s by the London Psychohistorical Association (LPA): as a practical means for going beyond real abstractions such as ‘art’, ‘politics’ and ‘sport’, and as an accurate model for the complexities of “Bonini’s Paradox” (24).

 <br />